 Mariko Foulk is a mindfulness-based psychotherapist, who has been practicing at the University of Michigan Geriatrics Center working with those over age 60, for the last 30 years.
 She received both basic (2008) and advanced (2011) training in MBCT from Zindel Segal and Susan Woods.

 She has been teaching Mindfulness-Based and Mindfulness-Informed therapies since 2010.
 Currently she is working on designing a course on Mindfulness-based Aging with Compassion and Wisdom.

 Anne has been practicing yoga and meditation since 2001.
 She believes her steady mindfulness practice has helped her be present, accepting, and resilient—especially during challenging moments in her work as a lawyer, a wife and mother of three boys, a daughter of aging and dying parents, and as a sister of terminally ill siblings.

 Her passion for the practice led her to the University of Massachusetts Center for Mindfulness in Medicine where she received her training to become a qualified Mindfulness-Based Stress Reduction (MBSR) teacher.

 In addition to teaching the MBSR course, Anne offers mindfulness presentations and workshops to law firms and businesses as well as private instruction.
 She regularly co-leads retreats and is a lead teacher for Ann Arbor Open Meditation and Mindful City.

-Deepest gratitude to founding members Lynn Sipher, Denise Kozikowski, Julie Woodward, Rita Benn, Sharon Mudd, and Laurel Hicks.
+Deepest gratitude to founding members Lynn Sipher, Denise Kozikowski, Julie Woodward, Rita Benn, Sharon Mudd, Laurel Hicks, and Pam Schweitzer.